KennethVrb/singlecell-ai-insights/HACKATHON_SUBMISSION.md

 **Streaming UX:** Users see progress as the agent works ("Loading data..." → "Building index..." → "Analyzing...").
 Makes the AI feel less like a black box.

 **Solves a real problem:** Bioinformatics teams spend hours on manual QC analysis.
-This agent interprets metrics, detects outliers, and explains issues in natural language.
+This agent interprets metrics, detects outliers, and explains issues in natural language—turning what used to take 30+ minutes of manual inspection into a 30-second conversation.

 ## What I learned

 **Agentic AI is different:** It's not about chaining prompts.
 It's about orchestrating specialized functions that collaborate.
 LangGraph's graph-based approach with conditional edges was key.

-**Infrastructure first:** Writing CDK stacks upfront felt like overhead, but I destroyed/recreated infrastructure 20+ times during development.
-Having solid infrastructure let me iterate on the agent without deployment headaches.
+**Production-grade from the start:** I built the full platform capabilities locally first, then invested in proper AWS infrastructure.
+This forced me to think about deployment, security, and scalability early—not as an afterthought.
+The result is a genuinely production-ready system, not just a demo that "works on my machine."

 **Streaming UX matters:** The agent takes 10-15 seconds to respond, but users don't complain because they see progress.
 Transparency > speed.